-With over1.3 billion active daily users, Facebook is a tremendous platform for connecting people with people.
+With over 1.3 billion active daily users, Facebook is a tremendous platform for connecting people with people.
 Thanks to over 60 million active Business Pages, it’s every bit as powerful when it comes to connecting companies with people.

 More than 32% of it’s users engage with brands regularly on Facebook.
 But how do companies prompt and nurture that engagement?
 Simple: data and content.

-The vast number of users, the information those users provide, the content and preferences they share, as well as the data-sharing partnerships Facebook has in place with other companies has, over the last decade, led to Facebook gathering more user data than virtually any other company (apart from Google…maybe).
-This data is extremely valuable to them, and saw their advertising platform — which allows companies and marketers to leverage it to promote their services, products, and brand — contribute 97% of Facebook’s $28bn revenue in 2016.
+The vast number of users, the information those users provide, the content and preferences they share, as well as the data-sharing partnerships Facebook has in place with other companies have, over the last decade, led to Facebook gathering more user data than virtually any other company (apart from Google…maybe).
+This data is extremely valuable to them and saw their advertising platform — which allows companies and marketers to leverage it to promote their services, products, and brand — contribute 97% of Facebook’s $28bn revenue in 2016.

 Increasingly though, companies aren’t just using Facebook to promote themselves to potential customers.
 They’re specifically using it to engage with the talent they might want to hire.

-With this in mind, let’s look at 10 reasons you should consider using Facebook for your recruitment:
+With this in mind, let’s look at 10 reasons you should consider using Facebook for your recruitment.

 1/ It’s free to start